shayna-UT/assess_credit_risk/README.md

   - The precision of both the majority and minority class has remained the same for each of the sampling techniques.
 This indicates that the reliability of a positive classification for a "high risk" loan is low, while the positive classification of a "low risk" loan is high when predicted by the model.

     Looking at the recall scores, there is a 59% likelihood that of the loans that are actually "low risk" are correctly identified.
 Also, of the actual "high risk" loans, there is a 77% likelihood that the loan will be properly classified.
-Of all of the sampling techniques, SMOTEEN has resulted in the highest recall for the minority "high risk" class.
+Of all of the sampling techniques, SMOTEENN has resulted in the highest recall for the minority "high risk" class.

     <img src="images/SMOTEEN_combosampling_report.PNG" height="110">

 ### Conclusion

 Overall, the machine learning models tested would not be recommended.
 The main goal of the machine learning model would be to properly identify which "high risk" loans.
-While the recall score of the SMOTEEN technique was the best compared to the other models, the precision is too low at 0.01.
+While the recall score of the SMOTEENN technique was the best compared to the other models, the precision is too low at 0.01.
 The tradeoff between the recall and the precision for the minority class is too great.
 Although of the actual "high risk" loans, most are being predicted correctly, too many "low risk" loans are being misclassified as "high risk".